kruz1337/CS16-NST-Weapons-Remake/README.md

 - [x] If you follow these rules, you will not get any error.

 ### Some Infos:
-- If you set "reload" value to "1" player will be able to shoot until the ammo runs out.
+- If you set "reload" value to "0" player will be able to shoot until the all ammo runs out.
 - If you increase "speed" value, player speed will increase while holding that NST weapon.
 - If you increase "knockback" value, enemy will you shoot is knocked back.
 - If you set "zoom_type" value to "3" when you click right click open's custom sight model.